Divorce or marriage problems?

-For someone who has ended a relationship or started divorce proceedings, the feelings of guilt can be troubling to address, especially if the ending is full of anger and pain, being made to feel guilty by ex-partners family or friends should be understood in its context.
+For someone who has ended a relationship or started divorce proceedings, the feelings of guilt can be troubling to address, especially if the ending is full of anger and pain, being made to feel guilty by an ex-partners family or friends should be understood in its context.
 Talking about this in therapy can help bring everything into focus and help you know that your needs and reasons are still valid.

 If you are trying to cope with your partner leaving you, there will often be a significant difference, between the emotional consequences for the partner who is ending the relationship, compared to the partner who is trying to cope with the situation and deal with the impending loss.

-The partner who is ending the relationship has an advantage, they have an element of control, by starting the divorce or separation, they are in effect in monitoring and guiding their new destiny, while the other partner can be feeling helpless and can only try to cope with the sometimes-devastating hurt and pain.
+The partner who is ending the relationship has an advantage, they have an element of control, by starting the divorce or separation, they are in monitoring and guiding their new destiny, while the other partner can be feeling helpless and can only try to cope with the sometimes-devastating hurt and pain.

 If you’re experiencing the trauma of a divorce forced on you by your partner, try not to make any rash decisions until you have had time to get your head around it.
 Allow yourself to cry shout and scream and feel the pain; you’re not weak to do so, it is an essential part of the healing process, if you think about it, you are only respecting how you feel by expressing it.